MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 1. Authenticate against [Active Directory (LDAP) or Azure Active Directory](security-authentication.md).

 1. For added security, restrict the list of IPs that can access the machine hosting the compute node.

-**Step 4: Configure a Remote Database**

-By default, the web node configuration sets up a SQLite database.
-If you have multiple web nodes or simply want to use a remote database, follow these instructions to [configure remote database](configure-remote-database.md) (SQL Server or PostgreSQL) so that data can be shared across web node services.

 **Step 5: Provision on the Cloud**